Jadael/TMT/RhythML.md

       ,       ,      ,      ,     ,      ,       , T    ,       ,
       ,       ,      ,      ,     ,      ,       ,      ,       ,
 ```

+This pattern has one column for each drum on the VCV Rack core module "Drums", and shows a basic rock beat, which you would likely clock on 16th notes.

 #### 32-step single-cycle wave forms: